frankwxu/digital-forensics-lab/STIX_for_digital_forensics/readme.md

 ### RecentFileCache

-RecentFileCache.bcf only containes references to programs that recently executed. setuputility.exe is recently executed.
+RecentFileCache.bcf only contains references to programs that were recently executed. setuputility.exe is recently executed.

 ```json
 [